Introduction: How to Fix a Leaking Hamilton Beach FlexBrew 49976

 Once the sides are away there's five screws to remove.
 Two at the top with the head facing down and two and the bottom facing the back.
 The last one is below the carafe flap at the top and requires removing the cover at its hinge, but be careful there's two little platic tabs that break pretty easily.
 Now the back can slide down and expose the problem.

-The hose feeding hot water up to the top of the machine isn't attached correctly, the metal clamp it comes with doesn't do the job so I added a zip tie VERY tightly as well.
-I say VERY because this is the second time I've done this.
+The hose feeding hot water up to the top of the machine isn't attached correctly, the metal clamp it comes with doesn't do the job.
+The first two times I did this fix I used a zip tie in conjunction with the clamp but was still not enough.
+The latest time I used a 1/2" hose clamp which should be much more secure.

 Hope this helps you!